timvisee/lazymc/README.md

 lazymc start
 ```

-Before you use this in production, please ensure starting and stopping the
-server works as expected by connecting to it once.
-Watch `lazymc`s output while
-it starts and stops.
-If stopping results in errors, fix this first to prevent
-corrupting world/user data.

-Follow this repository with the _Watch_ button on the top right to be notified of new releases.
+Please see [extras](./docs/extras.md) for recommendations and additional things
+to set up (e.g. how to fix incorrect client IPs and IP banning on your server).

+After you've read through the [extras](./docs/extras.md), everything should now
-Everything should now be ready to go!
-Connect with your Minecraft client to wake
-your server up!
+be ready to go!
+Connect with your Minecraft client to wake your server up!

 _Note: If a binary for your system isn't provided, please [compile from
-source](#compile-from-source)._

-_Note: Installation options are limited at this moment.
+source](#compile-from-source).
+Installation options are limited at this moment.
 More will be added
 later._

 [latest-release]: https://github.com/timvisee/lazymc/releases/latest